espressif/esp-matter/examples/camera/README.md

 [`partitions.csv`](partitions.csv)) is disabled and the size of the `ota_0` partition is increased.
 This prevents the firmware from performing OTA updates.
 Hence, this configuration is not recommended for production use.

-### Testing
-You can use any Matter based camera controller app to view the video feed.
-Alternatively, you can also use the [camera controller example](https://github.com/project-chip/connectedhomeip/tree/master/examples/camera-controller) from the connnectedhomeip repository.